SAP-samples/teched2025-IN160/README.md

 This session introduces attendees to [Enterprise Automation](https://www.sap.com/products/technology-platform/enterprise-automation.html) and how SAP Integration Suite, SAP Build, and SAP Signavio work together to optimize business processes.
 Enterprise Automation is a comprehensive method for improving business processes through the smart integration of technologies such as Robotic Process Automation (RPA), Artificial Intelligence (AI), and cloud-based platforms.
 It goes beyond automating individual tasks and focuses on transforming entire end-to-end processes.
 The goal is to increase efficiency, accuracy, and agility by enabling fully integrated interaction across systems and departments.

+## Shopify Integration
+When you want to integrate Shopify with SAP S/4HANA Public Cloud, you can leverage prepackaged integration content available on the [SAP Business Accelerator Hub](https://hub.sap.com/package/SAPS4HANACloudIntegrationwithShopify/overview).
+This prepackaged content covers the integration of the core business processes such as replication of products, prices, stock and orders.
+It is highly recommended to use prepackaged content whenever applicable to accelerate implementation and reduce costs.<br>
+In this exercise, we focus on the development of a custom integration flow in combination with SAP Build.
+This is why we have not used a standard integration package.
+For custom flow development you will use the [shopify adapter](https://help.sap.com/docs/integration-suite/sap-integration-suite/shopify-receiver-adapter).

 ## The scenario

 You'll learn how to automate order processing for SAP and third-party applications.
 For that, you will subscribe to order creation events in Shopify and set up your iFlow to post and replicate orders in both SAP S/4HANA and Shopify.